-- enable new ways of working both for established curators or those just starting out
+- enable new ways of working through innovation, new thinking and fresh approaches both for established curators or those just starting out

-- ensure organisations are able to safeguard and advance curatorial skills and make the most of opportunities at a time of development or change.
+- ensure organisations are able to safeguard and advance curatorial skills and conservation skills, and make the most of opportunities at a time of development or change.

 Who can apply

 The Fund is open to a wide variety of collection types.
-We have supported visual and decorative arts, archaeology, and social and natural history collections.
+We have supported visual and decorative arts, social history and anthropology, science and technology, industrial, natural history collections.
 You can find out about the grants we have made on our website and through 360 Giving.
 Accreditation is not required, but applicants are expected to demonstrate:

-- excellence in their field at a national level
+- high quality delivery in their field at a national level

-- national significance, usually through a unique or high quality collection
+- national significance, usually through a rare, unique, important or high quality collection

 - commitment to collaborative approaches, either as the focus of the request, or at a minimum with a strong track record of partnership working.

 In line with our general policy, we favour organisations with an income between £100,000 and £10m, but may fund a larger institution if it is uniquely placed to meet our aim.
 Local authority, independent museums and contemporary galleries without permanent collections are also eligible.
 While our priority is small to medium-sized museums and galleries outside of London, national and/or London-based institutions may also apply if their project brings significant benefits outside of the capital.
-Universities are eligible to apply but due to their size and relative financial stability are less likely to be successful, and we therefore recommend a pre-application conversation with a member of the Grants Team We are particularly interested in receiving applications from those areas where we have made fewer grants, such as the East Midlands and Northern Ireland.
+Universities are eligible to apply but due to their size and relative financial stability are less likely to be successful, and we therefore recommend a pre-application conversation with a member of the Grants Team.
+We are particularly interested in receiving applications from those areas where we have made fewer grants, such as Northern Ireland and Wales.